the-matrix/the-matrix.github.io/_posts/2011-10-09-apple-and-potato-bhajee.md

 	<figcaption>Our cook whilst in the jungle prepares everything over an open fire</figcaption>
 </figure>

 I found this recipe from a book I bought at the <a href="http://cafespice.co.uk/" title="Cafe Spice - London" target="_blank">Cafe Spice</a> restaurant in London.
-The restaurant is one of my favourites and the book, 'Cafe Spice Namaste' by Cyrus Todiwala</a>, the restaurant's founding chef is worth looking out for interesting Nouvelle Indian dishes.
-This one is certainly different and very refreshing with a rich meat dish such as Champ Masala, Spicy Lamb Chops.
+The restaurant is one of my favourites and the book, 'Cafe Spice Namaste' by <a href="http://cafespice.co.uk/watch-cyrus-in-action/youtube/" title="Cyrus talks" target="_blank">Cyrus Todiwala</a>, the restaurant's founding chef is worth looking out for interesting Nouvelle Indian dishes.
+This one is certainly different and very refreshing with a rich meat dish such as Champ Masala.

 ## Ingredients